Neu Money Credit Cards — Student & Newcomer Builder Options (U.S.)

 - Credit limit grows with on-time payments

-- 3% back on air travel (up to $1,000 spend/yr)
+- 3% back on air travel without any caps or limits.

 - No foreign transaction fees